LauLS19/pelagica/README.md

 Thank you to [Streamyfin](https://streamyfin.app/) for providing a demo Jellyfin server for testing!

-## Installation
+## Web Installation

-Pelagica is distributed as a Docker image.
+Pelagica web is distributed as a Docker image.
 See the [Installation](https://pelagica.app/docs/installation) and [Configuration](https://pelagica.app/docs/configuration) docs for setup instructions, and [Themes](https://pelagica.app/docs/themes) for applying custom themes.

+## Desktop App

+Pelagica is also available as a native desktop app for macOS, Windows, and Linux, built with [Wails v3](https://v3.wails.io).
+Download the latest build for your platform from the [Releases](https://github.com/PelagicaApp/pelagica/releases/latest) page.

+- **macOS:** Not notarized, so Gatekeeper will flag it — right-click the app and choose "Open" to bypass.
+- **Windows:** Not signed with an Authenticode certificate, so SmartScreen will flag it.
+- **Linux:** Available as a `.deb` package or an `.AppImage`.

+See the [desktop README](./desktop/README.md) for build and packaging instructions if you'd rather build it yourself.

 ## Discord